Freehily/anatomy-graphdb/stronger/databases/exercises/README.md

 Running the script will:

-- Parse the CSV, normalize every taxonomy reference via the YAML vocabularies, and shard exercises into `core`, `upper_body`, `lower_body`, and `full_body` files.
+- Parse the CSV, normalise every taxonomy reference via the YAML vocabularies, and shard exercises into `core`, `upper_body`, `lower_body`, and `full_body` files.
 - Generate `exercises/templates.yaml` with template aliases + variant IDs.